 Best Houston Festivals and Parades for Families

-Are you thinking about making your own family memories that will surely last a lifetime?
-We found this list of Houston’s greatest parades and festivals that you can attend with your family members.
+Are you thinking about making family memories that will surely last a lifetime?
+We found this list of Houston’s most fabulous parades and festivals you can attend with your family members.

 The Rodeo Parade is one of the most popular parades in Houston, celebrated since 1938.
-It kicks off each year in February and features floats from local businesses as well as live music and entertainment from marching bands all along the route.
-Families can also take part in a carnival that happens outside the rodeo grounds, making it an ideal outing for kids.
+It kicks off each year in February and features floats from local businesses, live music, and entertainment from marching bands all along the route.
+Families can also participate in a carnival outside the rodeo grounds, making it an ideal outing for kids.

 The Bayou City Art Festival will bring out your artistic side!